FY2020 CALL FOR PROPOSALS

 - A representative from the Senate Research Committee

 - A representative from the Office of Finance

-4. The President will finalize funding decisions and the decision will be communicated to the requestor.
+4. The President will finalize funding decisions, and decisions will be communicated to the applicants.
 Final decisions shall also be communicated to the Board of Trustees through its Committee process.
 Decisions shall be final and shall not be subject to appeal.

 Funding can be requested for the following purposes: